tacojones/blogg/README.md

 ![blogg](logo.png)

 </div>

-blogg is a lightweight, flat-file blogging platform that combines simplicity with essential features.
-Built for developers and content creators who want a no-database, markdown-based blogging solution, blogg leverages Markdown for post content and YAML front matter for metadata, keeping everything neatly organized in the file system.
-It offers an intuitive interface with Markdown and syntax highlighting support, pagination, custom date formatting, and a built-in search feature.
-With blogg, you can create, manage, and display posts easily, all while keeping the setup minimal and code straightforward.
-This makes it perfect for small personal blogs, project documentation, or any site that benefits from a flat-file, database-free approach.
+blogg is a simple, flat-file blogging platform designed for Markdown-based content.
+With no database required, blogg organizes posts in the file system, supports YAML front matter for metadata, and includes essential features like pagination, syntax highlighting, search, and clean URL generation.
+Ideal for minimalist blogs or documentation, blogg keeps setup easy and code light.

 ## Features